API & SDK

 WebSocket

-Receive blocks, addresses and transactions from our WebSocket: Websocket Reference
+Receive blocks, addresses and transactions from WebSocket: Websocket Reference

 Checking the status of the transaction